nkh/fzf-tldr/README.md

 # NAME

-    fzf-tldr - unorthodox tldr client
+    fzf-tldr - an unorthodox tldr/snippet client

 # SYNOPSIS

-    fzf-tldr
+    fzf-tldr [command_query]

 # DESCRIPTION

-A tldr client which uses other tools to do the job.

-If you want a polished client look into *See Also* below
+A non-conformist tldr.
+Look in the **See Also** section below if you want a polished client.

 As the names hints, **fzf-tldr** uses, the outstanding, fzf to do some of the work.

-What makes it unorthodox?
+What makes it different from other tldr client?

 - tldr pages are neither downloaded nor update automatically
-- you can use git for updates, which is much faster than other clients
+    - you can use git for updates, which is much faster than other clients (remember to clone shallow)
-- you can have custom pages, anywhere you want
+- custom pages
+- multi-line examples
-- you can edit the chosen example in vim, with gratitude to Bram Moolenaar
+- placeholders are edited in vim, with gratitude to Bram Moolenaar
-- you can use colors you like,
+- user defined color

 *fzf-tldr* uses a three stage process
 - select a command
-- select an example
+- select one or more examples
-- modify the example
+- modify the example in vim if the examples contain placeholders

 The result is output on stdout.